Gauge covariant neural network for quarks and gluons

-After the training, we generate configurations using the neural network.
-As we stated, we use the target action $S$ in the Metropolis test in SLHMC, and $S_\theta$ in the molecular dynamics.
-We fix the weights during the production run for simplicity.
+After training, we generate configurations using the neural network.
+As explained above, we use the target action $S$ in the Metropolis test in SLHMC and $S_\theta$ in the molecular dynamics.
+For simplicity, we do not change the weights during the SLHMC run.